 As foundational technology skills go throughout our society, students will be expected to apply the basics in how to solve problems, complete projects, creatively extend their abilities, prepare work, live, and contribute to the social and civic fabric of their communities.
 Functionality and skills in technology are vital in the 21st century.

-The new NETS standards identify several higher-order thinking skills and digital citizenship as critical for students to learn effectively for a lifetime to live productively in our emerging global society.
+The new National Educational Technology Standards identify several higher-order thinking skills and digital citizenship as critical for students to learn effectively for a lifetime to live productively in our emerging global society.
 These areas include the ability to:

 - Use iPADs to support personal productivity, remediate skill deficits, and facilitate learning throughout the curriculum.

 - Use a variety of media and technology for directed and independent learning activities.

 - Design, develop, publish, and present products (e.g., PowerPoint presentations, spreadsheets, brochures) using technology resources that demonstrate and communicate curriculum concepts to audiences inside and outside the classroom.